 “Study the past if you would define the future.”

-― Confucius
+―

-At 13 yrs of age, Bethany Hamilton lost her arm to a shark attack while surfing on Kauai.
+At 13 years of age, Bethany Hamilton lost her arm to a shark attack while surfing on Kauai.
 During her subsequent interviews, she called it a “little bump in the road.”
 Nevertheless, she says she trusted God had something beautiful planned for her, coming from a terrible circumstance.

 Turning the table on the trauma, she recounted her story with an inspirational and uplifting anecdote.
-As a result, she became the subject of a film, an author who inspires millions, a pro surfer, and mother of two,
+As a result, she became the subject of a film, an author who inspires millions, a pro surfer, and a mother of two,

-Another story of survival is of Eva Mozes Kor and her twin sister Miriam who endured horrific genetic medical experiments while in the Auschwitz concentration camp.
+Another story of survival is of Eva Mozes Kor and her twin sister Miriam, who endured horrific genetic medical experiments while in the Auschwitz concentration camp.
 At the trial of one of the last Nazi war criminals, Eva and several other survivors were there to testify against him.
 Eva, alone, approached him, taking his hands in hers; she looked him in the eye and forgave him.

 “Forgiveness is not so much for the perpetrator, but for the victim.”